michaeltremeer/azure-functions-ai-services-agent-python/README.md

 ---
 -->

+# Setup

+This repo fork now uses `uv` for python package and environment maangement.
+This uses the pyproject.toml and uv.lock files to synchronize dependencies and configuration.
+To get started with uv:

+* [Install uv](https://docs.astral.sh/uv/getting-started/installation/) to your local system

+* Create a venv based on the `uv.lock` file: `uv venv`

+* Create or remove packages from the environment: `uv add requests` or `uv remove requests`.
+Add the `--dev` flag to add packages for local dev but not for deployment.

+* Run scripts within this repo using the virtual environment (without needing to explicitly activate it): `uv run path/to/script`

+* Activate the environment in the terminal: `source .venv/bin/activate` or `.venv\Scripts\activate`

+# Original Readme

 # Azure Functions

 ## Using Azure Functions to enable function calling from Azure AI Agent service

 This sample highlights how to use the [Azure AI Agent service](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/sdk-overview?tabs=sync&pivots=programming-language-python#azure-ai-agent-service) function calling where function calls are placed on a storage queue by the Agent service to be processed by an Azure Function listening to that queue.

 You can learn more about Azure functions in the [Official documentation](https://learn.microsoft.com/en-us/azure/azure-functions)